peterbono/ux-seo-audit-agent/README.md

   tag, robots meta, Open Graph tags, JSON‑LD structured data, viewport meta, ARIA usage, lazy loading).
 It also measures the prevalence of personal pronouns and exclamation points to infer tone.
-The tool extracts the top keywords and the most common two‑word phrases on the page and compares them against a competitor to highlight content gaps.
-It calculates a **Layout Score** along with a summary of how many headings, images and links appear per thousand words and counts how many semantic landmarks (nav, header, main, footer) are present to assess structural completeness.
+The tool extracts the top keywords and the most common two‑word phrases on the page.
+It also measures lexical richness (unique words divided by total words) so you can gauge how varied your copy is.
+These keywords and phrases are compared against a competitor to highlight content gaps.
+The app calculates a **Layout Score** along with a summary of how many headings, images and links appear per thousand words and counts how many semantic landmarks (nav, header, main, footer) are present to assess structural completeness.